UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

 - ``put <file/folder>`` - **Copy** a file/folder **from the local** computer to the remote host
 - ``get <file/folder>`` - **Copy** a file/folder **from the remote** host to the local computer

-!!! tip
+???- tip "Syntax for command arguments"

     - We use `<content>` to tell that this should be replaced by applicable names or paths etcetera...
     - We use ``[content]`` to tell that this argument is not necessary
-    - Run the scp commands on YOUR computer, since you probably do not have a server address to your computer!
+    - Run the sftp commands on YOUR computer, since you probably do not have a server address to your computer!

 ???- example "Example for Tetralith"